 Age Requirement: The WhatsApp Service is not intended for children under age 16.

-Whisper is a free mobile app that allows users to post anonymous thoughts using a photo from a cellphone or the internet.
+Whisper is a free mobile app (Android only) that allows users to post anonymous thoughts using a photo from a cellphone or the internet.
 Similar to Instagram, users can browse “whispers” and “like” them and or leave a comment.
 Anyone can post an anonymous message to the service in the form of an image macro: text overlaid onto a picture.
 When you open the app, you see six images.
 Each one has a “secret” (written in text) on the photo.
 You can respond to a message publicly or privately, choosing a public anonymous post or a private pseudonymous chat.
 Users don’t have a public identity/profile in the app.
 While they do have handles, there’s no way to contact them except through the messages that they post.
 When you open the app on a phone, you can post and see public messages, but any time you want to see an archive of your own activity, you have to enter a four-digit pin number.
 Posts and messages remain hidden from view without the pin number.

 (Source: The Atlantic)